 Growing in California, we’ve been taught to respect and fear the San Andreas Fault.
-After all, this Fault is the cause of some of the worst earthquakes our state has ever seen.
-Yet there is great fascination with the Fault and the geology behind all this earth movement, and we highly enjoyed our Red Jeep Tour of the San Andreas Fault in Palm Springs.
+Despite that, there is great fascination with the Fault and the geology behind all this earth movement.
+People are drawn to witness the actual line in the sand, and so were we.
+We highly enjoyed our Red Jeep Tour of the San Andreas Fault in Palm Springs.
 (Even if it was a little spooky!)

 Red Jeep Tour of the San Andreas Fault in Palm Springs

-When we hit the dirt road, things started to get interesting as we wound our way down a dusty trail towards the Little San Bernardino Mountains northeast of Palm Springs.
+When we hit the dirt road, things started to get interesting.
+We wound our way down a dusty trail towards the Little San Bernardino Mountains northeast of Palm Springs.
 Passing through several closed and locked gates, we entered private property that went on for miles and miles.
 Desolate and dry desert was our view in any direction except ahead, as we pointed towards rocky outcroppings in the distance.
-We were on our way to the fault line, but first we would stop for a visit to a real desert oasis.
+We were on our way to the fault line.
+But first we would stop for a visit to a real desert oasis.

-Palm Springs is aptly named, considering the city and valley sit among a series of natural springs that bubble up through the desert.
-These little pools of water are enough to support some significant groves of California Fan Palms, which lend themselves to the city’s name – Palm.
+Palm Springs is aptly named, considering the city and valley sit among a series of natural springs. that .
+These little pools of water bubble up through the desert.
+Evidently they are enough to support some significant groves of California Fan Palms.
+These palms and springs lend themselves to the city’s name – Palm.
 Springs.
-Duh.

 Anyway, it’s pretty amazing to see these pockets of green in the middle of the rocky desert.
-And these oases are resilient too, making it through droughts and fires and a host of other difficulties to continue thriving and providing a wee bit of shade from the hot sun.
+And these oases are resilient too.
+They survive through droughts and fires and a host of other difficulties to continue thriving and providing a wee bit of shade from the hot sun.

-Winding our way towards the fault line, Karen drove the jeep through narrow canyons with rocky overhangs and roads that appeared too narrow for a jeep – but we made it.
-In one place, we met another jeep coming the opposite direction and it was touch-and-go as to who would have to back up and pull over (we won).
+Winding our way towards the fault line, our guide drove the jeep through narrow canyons with rocky overhangs.
+The roads appeared too narrow for a jeep – but we made it.
+In one place, we met another jeep coming the opposite direction and it was touch-and-go as to who would have to back up and pull over.
+(We won).
 The farther into the canyon we drove, the tighter the canyon walls closed in.
 It started to feel a little creepy, and then it opened up again into a little clearing where we parked and got out.

 High above, the cliffs were pockmarked with round holes where rocks had loosened from the cliff face and fallen to the ground below.
 Inside these holes live many desert creatures, the most regal of which is the Great Horned Owl.
 A night hunter, the nocturnal Owl hunts mostly small rodents and lizards (and the occasional rattlesnake), bringing them back to its lair for a tasty meal.
-Evidently it cannot digest the fur and bones, and spits them out in the form of this pellet-like thing.
-Karen found one and broke it apart with her bare hands so we could see the bones.
-This creeped the kids out big time.
+Evidently it cannot digest the fur and bones, and spits them out in the form of a pellet.
+Our guide found one and broke it apart with her bare hands so we could see the bones.
+This creeped the kids out big time, and they loved it.

 Then we hiked into a slot canyon, slithering through the narrow crevices created by years of rumbling earth movement.
-Rocks teetered on cliff edges, and boulders perched at precarious angles, which Karen assured us was perfectly safe.
-We posed nervously for photos and got the hell out.
+Rocks teetered on cliff edges, and boulders perched at precarious angles, which we were assured was perfectly safe.
+We posed nervously for photos and got the heck out.

 The San Andreas Fault is Not a Crack in the Ground